 To learn more about the PCMH, please visit these websites:

 During PGY1, residents will be introduced to the philosophy and structure of a Patient Centered Medical Home.
-In PGY2 we have a six-week block dedicated to immersing residents into the practical aspects of a patient centered medical home.
+In PGY2 we have a one month block dedicated to immersing residents into the practical aspects of a patient centered medical home.
 Each week residents participate in:

 - Team development and team-based care